Ryan Paevey: Career

 As a model, Paevey worked opposite Katy Perry and Cher.
 He worked as a "body-double" for Robin Thicke for the music video of Thicke's "Sex Therapy".
 He worked in Christina Aguilera's 2012 music video for "Your Body".
 He worked for Izod.
 Paevey worked in a Corona commercial.
 While working as a model, Paevey was encouraged to try acting.

 In December 2013, Paevey joined the cast of the ABC soap opera General Hospital in the contract role of Nathan West.
 The job was Paevey's first series regular role.

 In October 2014, Paevey joined Extra as a guest co-host.

 In 2015, Paevey starred as the lead in the Hallmark Channel original movie Unleashing Mr. Darcy, premiering on January 23, 2016.

 In 2017, he starred in the Hallmark Channel movie Harvest Love and the Lifetime movie Locked In.

 In 2018, he starred in the Hallmark Channel movies and Hope at Christmas.

 In January 2018, Paevey announced his decision to depart General Hospital.
 He continued to act in several Hallmark films, including the Unleashing Mr. Darcy sequel, Marrying Mr. Darcy.
-His final film with the network was 2023's Fourth Down and Love.
+His final film with the network was 2023's Under the Christmas Sky.
 In 2024, Paevey announced he was stepping away from acting to pursue other interests and move closer to his family.

 In August 2025, it was announced Paevey was returning to General Hospital as Nathan; he began filming the week of August 18, with material beginning to air on September 19.

+It was announced that Paevey would be in a Great American Family television film with Britt Robertson, Kevin Dillon, and Natasha Henstridge.